jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 OSSMM promises to offer more accurate sleep staging than many commercial wearables (smart watches, rings) at a fraction of the price.

-*Note: OSSMM is currently under technical validation for 4-stage sleep classification accuracy.*
+*Note: OSSMM is currently under technical validation for 4-stage sleep classification.*

 # Sleep Modulation Capabilities: